instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 | **Private Room** | ₹12,000 to ₹30,000 |

 Prices vary by area, operator type, and amenities included.
 Premium corridors like Indiranagar and Koramangala sit at the higher end.
 Budget zones like Electronic City and Whitefield start from the lower end of each range.

+Bangalore PG rent with food is the most common search pattern here, since nearly every managed operator bundles meals into the rent shown below rather than pricing them separately.

 | Area | Shared Room | Single Room | Best For |
 |:---|:---|:---|:---|